jonahvsweb/Framer-Highlightr/README.md

 [Simple Demo with Project Code Download](http://share.framerjs.com/80xz3qhm34gn/)

+The intention was to make this custom module as easy to integrate as possible.
+That's why I extended the current `Layer` class instead of creating a new Class within the Framer namespace.
+This makes it easy to use this module for previous prototypes that you've built with Framer.

 ## Uninstall

-The intention was to make this custom module as easy to integrate as possible.
-That's why I extended the current `Layer` class instead of creating a new Class within the namespace.
-Meaning that even on older prototypes built in Framer it's very simple to go back and add this kind of functionality.

-So to uninstall, you just need to delete all mentions of:
+It is very simple to remove Highlightr.
+To uninstall, you just need to delete any mentions of:

 ```coffeescript
 highlight: true
 ```

-and delete the import statement:
+on any `Layer`s and delete the import statement:

 ```coffeescript
 hl = require "highlightr"